Homepage > Journal > The best programming languages for product managers

 • Compilation and interpretation of the source code.

-If you understand the programming language, you will also understand the following:
+If you understand the programming language, you'll also understand the following:

 • Decisions